What to Do If You Have a Frozen or Burst Pipe

-- turn off the central heating system or immersion heater
+- Turn off the central heating system or immersion heater.

-- have some buckets and towels on hand to deal with water in case pipes burst
+- Have some buckets and towels on hand to deal with water in case pipes burst.

-- check and double check your pipes again for leaks and turn on the central heating system
+- Check and double check your pipes again for leaks and turn on the central heating system.

-If you fail to un-thaw the frozen pipes or notice signs of splitting or cracks, consult a registered plumbing and heating engineer for assistance.
+If you fail to un-thaw the frozen pipes, if you can’t get to them, or notice signs of splitting or cracks – call a plumber.

 What to do when pipes burst

 Early discovery of a burst pipe will significantly reduce the extent of damage.
 However, if water has been escaping for some time, a burst pipe can cause serious damage to your home’s structure, furnishings and electrical wiring.

 As soon as you discover a burst pipe, it’s important that you stop the flow of water.
 The sooner you can stop the water, the lesser the risk of extensive damage and the size of your claim.

 - Proceed with caution and do not endanger yourself.